TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 More information about the other toolboxes used are available in the section 'Overview of Other Toolboxes Used'.

 > ## **How to use the GUI** ##
+-  The GUI is available as a standalone version, for which you dont need a valid Matlab license and just need to install a Matlab runtime version:
+  1. Download the Neuromod_Standalone folder.
+Install the Matlab runtime version by executing the file in the 'Matlab_Runtime_Install' folder.
+Once installed, you can start the GUI from the folder 'Neuromod_GUI'.

+If you already have a valid Matlab license and Matlab installed, you can download all files in the native folder strcuture and execute it within Matlab:
 - Download and unpack the toolbox files, then run them using a verified and installed version of MATLAB.
 You have several options to launch the GUI:
   1. Double-click the 'Neuromod_Toolbox_GUI.mlapp' file, which will automatically open MATLAB and the GUI.
   2. Alternatively, use the MATLAB command window to navigate (cd) to the folder where you saved the files.
 Then, right-click the Neuromod_Toolbox_GUI.mlapp file in the current folder window and select "Run."